pkgxdev/pkgx/README.md

 for `/usr/local/bin/tea`.

-We might not have installed tea, if you used `sh <(curl tea.xyz) foo` and tea wasn’t already installed, then you we only fetched any packages, including tea, temporarily.
+We might not have installed tea, if you used `sh <(curl tea.xyz) foo` and tea wasn’t already installed, then we only fetched any packages, including tea, temporarily.

 ## I thought you were decentralized and web3 and shit